BrisFunctional/plans/README.md

   There's food & drink laid on by Nokia and we usually decamp to a pub to continue the discussion afterwards.

   So - come along and join in.
 See you there?
+Follow us for FP-related news & updates: [@BrisFunctional](http://twitter.com/BrisFunctional).